ZeeshanMukhtar1/Threads-Full-Stack/README.md

 - **Sign up and login**: Users can easily create accounts and log in.
 - **Create and view posts**: Users can create text posts and view posts from others.
+- **Generate Post with Gemini**: Users can generate posts with Gemini.
+- **Reply with AI:**: Users can reply to posts with AI.
+- **Dark and light themes**: Choose between dark and light themes for a personalized experience.
 - **Attach images**: Users can enhance their posts by attaching images.
 - **Engage with posts**: Like and reply to posts similar to tweets.
 - **Profile interactions**: Visit user profiles, follow/unfollow, and update user information.